apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 ## Overview

-*S3Guard* is an experimental feature for the S3A client of the S3 Filesystem, which can use a (consistent) database as the store of metadata about objects in an S3 bucket.
+*S3Guard* is an experimental feature for the S3A client of the S3 object store, which can use a (consistent) database as the store of metadata about objects in an S3 bucket.